darchr/riscv-validation/README.md

     ```sh
     ./build_benchmarks.sh riscv64-linux-gnu-gcc
     ```
-    This will put all microbench binaries in microbench-bins and all microbenchmark-suite binaries in microbenchmark_suite-bins.
+    This will put all microbench-vertical binaries in microbench_vertical-bins and all microbenchmark-suite binaries in microbenchmark_suite-bins.

 4. Run all benchmarks on hardware.
-Pass the perf binary path, number of perf iterations on microbench (-r flag for perf), and the command line argument for microbenchmark-suite binaries as positional arguments 1, 2, and 3 respectively.
+Pass the perf binary path, number of perf iterations on microbench-vertical (-r flag for perf), and the command line argument for microbenchmark-suite binaries as positional arguments 1, 2, and 3 respectively.
 For example, if you are using the patched kernel that allows for additional perf events on the HiFive Unmatched:
     ```sh
     ./run_benchmarks.sh ../kernel/linux-5.19.4/tools/perf/perf 10 1000000000
     ```